 Shifting away from coal

 During 2015, SEB revised and thereby strengthened the Climate Change Position Statement.
-As a consequence we have decided to gradually shift away from coal.
-From now, we will not enter into new business relations with companies with major business in coal mining, nor provide finance for new coal power plants.
+As a consequence we have decided to gradually shift away from coal and will not enter into new business relations with companies with major business in coal mining, nor provide finance for new coal power plants.
 The latter will only be considered for new coal power plants using special technologies, which substantially reduce greenhouse gas emissions.
 We can support legacy clients in making beneficial improvements in their transformation away from coal.

 Review of energy related credit portfolio

-In line with SEB’s updated position statement on climate change, SEB’s energy related credit portfolio is gradually shifting to include more renewables, infrastructure and district heating and less fossil fuel related, with coal only 1 per cent.
+In line with SEB’s updated position statement on climate change, SEB’s energy related credit portfolio is gradually shifting to include more renewables, which now account for almost a third.
+Fossil fuels related accounted for 44 per cent, with coal less than 1 per cent.
 Renewable energy covers wind, bio-energy, hydro, waste disposal and solar.
-The portfolio, which is monitored on a regular basis from both a business and risk perspective, represents about 6 per cent of the total credit portfolio, or about SEK 130 (125) billion.
+The portfolio, which is monitored on a regular basis from both a business and risk perspective, represents about 7 per cent of the total credit portfolio, or about SEK 144 (130) billion.

 The Equator Principles (EP), adopted by SEB in 2007, are a voluntary set of guidelines used by financial institutions to assess the social and environmental impact of large projects and to help their customers to manage them.
 SEB has during the year taken part in the EP annual meeting and in workshops intended to streamline the implementation of the EP as well as further develop the understanding of the principles among international financial institutions, development agencies and private banks.

-In 2015, SEB had four project finance transaction under the Equator Principles, one category A (projects with potential significant adverse environmental and social risks) two category B (projects with potential limited adverse environmental and social risks) and one category C (projects with minimal or no adverse environmental and social risks).
-As regards project related corporate loans, SEB was involved in one category A transaction.
+In 2016, SEB had five project finance transaction under the Equator Principles, one category A (projects with potential significant adverse environmental and social risks) four category B (projects with potential limited adverse environmental and social risks).
+As regards project related corporate loans, SEB was involved in one category B transaction.

 The green bond concept was developed in 2007/2008 by SEB and the World Bank as a response to increased investor demand for engagement in climate-related opportunities.
 Since then, the market has grown and is now an established part of the global capital market.
 Companies and organisations seek funding for specific environmental investments, and investors integrate sustainability into their daily portfolio allocation.

-In 2015, green bonds were issued to a value of USD 43.2 billion, according to data from Bloomberg.
+In 2016, green bonds were issued to a value of USD 95 billion (43.2), according to data from Bloomberg.
 Since its inception, SEB has been involved in the issuance of 10.8 per cent of all green bonds globally.
-SEB’s share in 2015 was 7.6 per cent.
-40 per cent of the total volume of green bonds has been issued on the basis of frameworks where SEB has been the structural advisor.

 Read more about Green Bonds.